Clean Out Your Messy Closet for Good

 Once I made a commitment to doing it and did it; I never looked back.
 My closet won’t make it to any magazine but it works for me, makes me happy, and definitely makes my life easier.

 A Clean Closet Feels AMAZING

 This is not about depriving yourself either!
 This is about having things in your closet that you love, that you wear, and that make you feel beautiful.
 Even if you end up with fewer clothes than you’ve ever had in your closet; it will still feel better.
 It truly does.

 And the best part?
 It’s not that hard to do.
 Part of the problem is that most people just have way too much stuff.

 It’s the thought of handling all that stuff that is overwhelming.
 When you have less stuff, it’s fun to arrange it.
 I promise you—it will feel great.

 You don’t wear most of what’s in your closet

 Let’s get real here.
 Most people do not wear even a fourth of the clothes they own.
 Even someone like me who doesn’t keep a lot of clothes at one time—I still only wear about a fourth of the stuff I own on a regular basis.
 I’ll reach for favorites—those outfits that make me feel fabulous—over and over.

-It’s making you feel bad and you don’t even know it.
+A messy closet makes you feel bad and you don’t even know it

 It’s easy for me to put together a quick outfit whether it’s for the office, working out, a date, or shopping with friends.